pingcap/docs/glossary.md

 ### Distributed eXecution Framework (DXF)

-Distributed eXecution Framework (DXF) is the framework used by TiDB to distribute tasks across a TiDB cluster.
-DXF is designed to efficiently use cluster resources to execute tasks (such as index creation or data import) while controlling the resource usage and impact on core business transactions.
+Distributed eXecution Framework (DXF) is the framework used by TiDB to centrally schedule certain tasks (such as creating indexes or importing data) and execute them in a distributed manner.
+DXF is designed to efficiently use cluster resources while controlling resource usage and reducing the impact on core business transactions.
 For more information, see [DXF Introduction](/tidb-distributed-execution-framework.md).

 ### Dynamic Pruning